Junior Leadership Program

 Unlike for the middle school program, we ask prospective Junior Leaders to apply to the program.
 Because space is limited, we ask prospective participants to invest a little time into telling us why they think they would benefit from participating in the Junior Leadership Program.
 Applications require two adult recommendations and are due by the stated deadline.
 Applicants are notified of acceptance in mid-May, whereupon registration and payment are due.

 The Junior Leadership program is directly integrated and run concurrently with our camp programming for middle schoolers.
 This multi-year, multi-level program is intended to prepare its Junior Leaders to potentially return as camp staff in the future or to pursue other interests in the marine sciences.

-- Who: Teens entering 9th–12th grades in the fall of the coming school year.
+- Who: Teens entering grades 9–12 in the fall of the coming school year.

 - Where: NOAA’s Sand Point facility on Lake Washington, 7600 Sand Point Way N.E., Seattle.

-- Cost: $400 plus online registration fee.
+- Cost: Registration costs for future programs TBD.
 Scholarships are available.
 Please submit a scholarship form with the rest of your application materials.

 - How: Please continue to check our website.
 We hope to know soon if we can bring back this program in 2024.

 Questions?
 Contact Maile Sullivan at email@example.com for more information.